elemica/elemica-suggest/README.md

 6. edit `elemica-suggest.coffee` and bumps the development version plus add suffix `-SNAPSHOT`
 7. build a new dist using `npm run-script dist`
 8. commit both modified files with a message `Prepares for a new development cycle`
-9. push everything to Github
+9. push everything to Github using `git push --tags`
 10. open the [releases](https://github.com/elemica/elemica-suggest/releases) page and add a new release based on the tag
 11. use `elemica-suggest.js` from the zip to update the `mercury` project or any other project using `elemica-suggest`
 12. enjoy!